 On a regular basis, inspect your fridge for signs of damage or deterioration.
 Look for broken or loose seals that could be allowing cool air to escape, rust spots that could lead to air or propane leaks, and dust buildup that makes your unit work harder.

 Keep Your Fridge Level

-Absorption refrigerators, like the ones most commonly found in RVs, rely on gravity to operate.
-This means that they require level ground for maximum efficiency.
+Like the most commonly found in RVs, Absorption refrigerators rely on gravity to operate.
+This means that they require the level ground for maximum efficiency.

 This can sometimes be difficult to achieve if you often park on unlevel ground.
 Thankfully, there’s an easy solution: Pack a level and shims!